💬 Quotes & Reflections

 1. Tired After Being Around Certain People

 You feel fine walking into the room.
 You leave completely drained.
-It’s not about disliking those people — it’s about what happens energetically in their presence.
+It’s not about disliking those people — it’s about what happens energetically in their presence, close to the way some people feel a presence that isn’t physically there.

 Some relationships are nourishing.
 Others are unconsciously extractive.
-Learning to notice the difference is one of the most practical things you can do for your energy.
+Learning to notice the difference is one of the most practical things you can do for your energy, especially if you often find yourself feeling alone even around people.

 2. Feeling Empty Despite a “Good Life”